- Online Security

 Generally speaking, the closer their servers are to where you live, the faster your upload and download speeds.
 And the quicker you’ll be able to backup or access your files.

-So, the closer cloud storage provider’s data centers to the UK, the faster speeds you should enjoy.
+So, the closer a cloud storage provider’s data centers to the UK, the faster speeds you should enjoy.
 Assuming you have access to a decent internet connection.

 That said, we don’t want to totally limit ourselves to only cloud storage providers with European datacenters, as we’d be eliminating a lot of fantastic options.